Vijayrathan/gprmax_ragbot/README.md

    - Reranks the retrieved chunks for better relevance
    - Uses the retrieved context to generate a comprehensive answer

+## Fallback Mechanism

+The chatbot includes a fallback mechanism for environments where ChromaDB is not available or encounters issues:

+- If ChromaDB initialization fails, the app will automatically switch to an in-memory storage solution
+- If the PDF file is not found, the app will use dummy data for testing
+- These fallbacks ensure the app can still run and demonstrate functionality even in limited environments

 ## Troubleshooting

 - If you encounter any issues with the OpenAI API, make sure your API key is correctly set in the code.
 - If the chatbot fails to initialize, check that the PDF file exists and is readable.
 - For any other issues, check the console output for error messages.
+- If you see ChromaDB-related errors, the app should automatically fall back to in-memory storage.

 ## License